Best Racing Wheels for PS4 & PS5 Android Central 2021

 Best Overall: Thrustmaster T300 RS GT

 The T300 RS GT isn't the most expensive wheel, nor is it the most feature-packed or advanced when it comes to the tech inside.
-However, what it is, for most people, is a fantastic all-rounder that balances all of these things.
+However, for most people, what it is is a fantastic all-rounder that balances all of these things.
 It's approachable for newcomers with an attractive price, yet still delivers a quality experience.

-It might be a Gran Turismo-branded product, but it's great for all racing games on PS4 and PC.
+It might be a Gran Turismo-branded product, but it's great for all racing games on PS4, PS5, and PC.
 The wheel rim itself is 11 inches in diameter but is also detachable and can be replaced by several alternatives, including a replica Ferrari F1 effort.
 Thrustmaster also has an extensive ecosystem of accessories that will work with the T300 RS GT.

 The T300 RS GT boasts an adjustable rotation up to 1,080 degrees, and force feedback is delivered by a frictionless dual belt-driven system powered by an industrial-class brushless motor.
 That means it'll also last, and with a high-resolution magnetic sensor, you can be sure it's accurate and responsive.